 The foundation of present-day Afghanistan is attributed to the marking of the Anglo-Afghan Treaty in 1919, which discharged Afghanistan from British impact and it became independent.

-About Afghanistan Independence Day
+About Afghanistan National Day

 Afghanistan Independence Day (is observed annually on August 19.
 It marks the day when Afghanistan gained independence from British Rule after three Anglo-Afghan wars.
 Afghanistan turned into a British Protectorate after defeat in the Second Anglo-Afghan War.